 After getting seven piercings in my earlobes and one helix piercing, I thought I was done with the whole “decorate my ears” phase.
 Until my friend Charlotte got a rook piercing.
 I loved how minimalistic it looked, because it’s quite hidden.
 She offered to come with me the week after to get one myself.
 I’m super happy with it and absolutely adore the way it looks!

 The price obviously depends on where you want to get your ear pierced.
 Please, make sure you go to a professional piercing shop.
 They’re not super expensive and they make sure it’s pierced properly.

 I got my piercing done at Holier Than Thou in Manchester.
 It was my second time visiting them and absolutely love the place and the people there.
 Getting the rook piercing costs £20 plus the price of the jewelry.

 I would also recommend getting the bar instead of a ring when you first get it pierced.
 The ring moves a lot more than the bar and therefore causes infections much easier.
 If you really want a ring, just wait for it to heal and then change it afterwards.

-In my experience the pain was not bad at all.
+In my experience, the pain was not bad at all.
 Of course, it isn’t painless, but it was nowhere near as bad as others made it out to be.
 There’s a little sting when the needle is pushed through, but it only lasts for about 2 seconds.
-Afterwards there was a little dull pain, which was bearable.
-I took an ibuprofen anyway and the little pain that remained vanished quickly.
+After that, there was a little dull pain, which was bearable.
+I took some ibuprofen anyway and the little pain that remained vanished quickly.

 I clean the piercing with hot salty water and a cotton earbud.
 I simply add sea salt to water from the kettle, let it cool for a minute and dip the cotton earbud in it.
 Then I clean around the piercing and I’m done.
 You should try to do this daily!
 I’ve skipped a few days, but it’s still fine.